 Hi there, from the Our Table Eating in Color PLLC Team!
 We're glad to have you here with us!

 Natalie Kremer MA, CCC-SLP (Speech-Language Pathologist/Feeding Therapist/Certified Lactation Counselor)

-A duo of passionate therapists seeking to share knowledge and education to make mealtimes fun and functional for your family!
+We are a duo of passionate speech-language pathologists, seeking to share knowledge and education to make mealtimes fun and functional for you and your family!
 We are here to help you and your little one(s) thrive at the table!

 Here at Our Table we are looking to make feeding fun and functional for you and your little one(s).
 Serving tips fresh from our table to yours!
 Be sure to follow along with us on instagram and join our monthly newsletter so that you can receive insider information, tips, specials and more!